-One crucial point in national healthcare reform is the state’s demand for nurses to support healthcare services continues to exceed the supply of qualified and educated nurses in health care systems.
-In addition, requirements of the nationally acclaimed
+One crucial point in national healthcare reform is the state’s demand for nurses to support healthcare services continues to exceed the supply of qualified and educated nurses in healthcare systems.
+In addition, the requirements of the nationally acclaimed

 Magnet Hospital recognition program have mandated that nurse managers hold a master’s degree.
-Our i-LEAD Program strives to make a substantial contribution in overcoming these obstacles.
+Our i-LEAD Program strives to make a substantial contribution to overcoming these obstacles.

 Benefits and Uniqueness of the i-LEAD Program